swaroopyadav49/usvisa_approval/README.md

      3. Launch Your EC2

-     4. Pull Your image from ECR in EC2
+   a  4.
+Pull Your image from ECR in EC2

      5. Lauch your docker image in EC2